sjaroni/sjaroni/README.md

 I’ve been working in IT for more than 21 years.
 Scripting and programming have always been part of my everyday work life.

-- 🔭 I’m currently working on Angular projects - be excited 😄
+- 🔭 I’m currently working on full-stack projects with Angular in the frontend and NestJS in the backend - be excited 😄
 - Please have a look at my homepage: <a href="https://stefan-jaroni.com">https://stefan-jaroni.com</a>

 - ... also trying to get proficient in other frameworks like React and Vue.js